On Sketching Trimmed Statistics: Trimmed Statistics for

-We next consider the estimation of the $F_p$ moment of the $k$-trimmed vector.
-We say a level set $S_j$ ``contributes" according to ~\Cref{def:congtibute_trimmed}.
-The following lemma is analogous to \Cref{lem:contLS} for the case when $p \le 2$.
+We next consider the estimation of the $F_p$ moment of the trimmed-$k$ vector.
+We say a level set $S_j$ ``contributes" according to Definition~\ref{def:congtibute_trimmed}.
+The following lemma is analogous to Lemma~\ref{lem:contLS} for the case when $p \le 2$.